SyedImtiyaz-1/GetTechProjects/.github/ISSUE_TEMPLATE/project-addition-➕.md

 ---

+**Describe the bug**
+A clear and concise description of what the bug is.

+**To Reproduce**
+Steps to reproduce the behavior:
+1. Go to '...'
+2. Click on '....'
+3. Scroll down to '....'
+4. See error

+**Expected behavior**
+A clear and concise description of what you expected to happen.

+**Screenshots**
+If applicable, add screenshots to help explain your problem.

+**Additional context**
+Add any other context about the problem here.

 🌟 **Note**: Please make sure to complete all the required tasks before submitting your contribution.

 - [ ] I have checked the existing issues